volkandindar/agartha/README.md

 <img width="1000" alt="Remote Code Execution wordlist" src="https://user-images.githubusercontent.com/50321735/161567724-f73bfea2-1386-447d-b81b-7b811e13e426.png"><br/><br/>

-## SQL Injection Batched Queries, Boolean-Based, Union-Based and Time-Based
+## SQL Injection
 It is for SQLi attacks and you do not need to supply any inputs.
 You just pick what type of SQLi attacks and databases you want, then it will generate a wordlist with escape characters and different combinations.
+It generates payloads for Stacked Queries, Boolean-Based, Union-Based, Time-Based, Order-Based SQLi attacks.

 **'URL Encoding'** encodes dictionary output.